Affiliate links on Android Authority may earn us a commission. Learn more.

 Digital assistants have become an essential part of both the smartphone and smart home experiences — if nothing else, it’s easier to ask Google Assistant to set an alarm than do it yourself through the Clock app.
 But tech shoppers can be demanding, so companies are still racing to prove they have the best assistant tech.

 Deep into 2023, the competition is down to Siri vs Alexa vs Google Assistant vs Bixby, with Microsoft’s Cortana effectively eliminated.
 Which one is tops?
 The answer is a little complex, and depends on what you need an assistant to do.

 Every assistant should be to handle both device settings and daily tasks.
 We’ll define the latter as things like alarms, timers, reminders, and calendar events, as well as making phone calls, launching apps, and sending text messages.

 The winner here is Google, since there’s very little you can’t handle via Google Assistant commands.
-Depending on your region, you can even shop third-party stores using Google Shopping, or set a Teenage Mutant Ninja Turtle Beachs alarm for your child.
-It should be noted of course that Assistant isn’t perfect, and only has a full range of functions on Android devices — while it’s available on smart speakers and displays, as well through an iPhone/iPad app, you can’t for example ask a Nest Audio to call any number you feel like, or an iPhone to pair with your Bluetooth headphones.
+Depending on your region, you can even shop third-party stores using Google Shopping, or set a Ninja Turtles alarm for your child.
+It should be noted of course that Assistant isn’t perfect, and only has a complete range of functions on Android devices — while it’s available on smart speakers and displays, as well through an iPhone/iPad app, you can’t for example ask a Nest Audio to call any number in the world, or an iPhone to pair with your Bluetooth headphones.
 The latter owes mostly to Apple’s walled garden.